hashicorp/packer/website/source/docs/provisioners/ansible.html.md

   packer.

 ## Limitations

-- The `ansible` provisioner does not support SCP to transfer files.

 - Redhat / CentOS builds have been known to fail with the following error due to `sftp_command`, which should be set to `/usr/libexec/openssh/sftp-server -e`: